Fergus3763/UI-for-Dashboard/handover/VenueSetup_Enhancements.md

 - Behaviour specification
 - Acceptance tests

+CRITICAL: To ensure no loss of memory
+*Hub MUST Save all Prompts used to activate Spoke as .MD files *In addaition Hub MUST save messages to and from Spoke via the owner by appending to Prompts *HUB MUST name the new Spoke

 Once in this section, a SPOKE can be assigned.

 ---

 # 7. Governance Notes (HUB-Level)